FatemehAllameh/search-filter-menu-api/README.md

 2. Open the project
    Navigate to the extracted folder and open the index.html file in your browser.

+Or, you can try the project online [here](https://search-filter-menu-api.vercel.app/)

 Made with :heartpulse: by [Fatemeh Allameh](https://github.com/FatemehAllameh)